Did you know you can feel good, energetic, and productive every day?

 Table of Contents

-magic science behind weighted blankets roots in the autonomic nervous system (ANS).
+The magic behind the many benefits of weighted blankets has to do with the autonomic nervous system (ANS).

 ANS receives the input from the external environment and regulates involuntary body functions in response to the stimuli.
 For example, you get goosebumps on your skin when feeling cold or nervous or start sweating when stressed.

 ANS consists of 2 divisions: the sympathetic and parasympathetic nervous systems (SNS and PNS).
-SNS prepares the body for dangerous or stressful situations whereas PNS controls body processes during normal conditions.
-Deep pressure stimulation modulates the activity of both systems by balancing out the body response to external inputs and helping with emotional regulation.
+SNS prepares the body for dangerous or stressful situations, whereas PNS controls body processes during normal conditions.

 Deep pressure stimulation triggers a chain of beneficial internal changes, particularly in hormone levels.

-It increases serotonin and dopamine levels, the “hormones of happiness,” which in their turn improve sleep, help relieve depression and in general make your day.
+It increases serotonin and dopamine levels, the “hormones of happiness,” which in turn improve sleep, help relieve depression, and in general, make your day.
 That is why a massage or a firm hug feels so good.

 Deep pressure stimulation also showed potential in decreasing hormone cortisol – which manages stress response and metabolism – and boosting the production of melatonin – the hormone that regulates sleep patterns.

 The need for deep pressure stimulation stems from childhood when parents were providing us with ‘tactile comfort’ by holding, cuddling or hugging.
 The American psychologist Harry Harrow suggested that infants naturally yearn for a physical contact and cling to something for emotional comfort.